-Sub ohm vaping produces larger volumes of vapour, due to the style of vape kits used.
-To support this, vapers are required to use an inhalation method known as Direct To Lung or DTL vaping.
-This method is different than how most people people smoke a cigarette (although not all).
+Sub ohm vaping produces larger volumes of vapour, which require a specific type of kit.
+These kits are known as sub ohm vape kits.
+To support this type of kit, vapers are required to use an inhalation method known as Direct To Lung or DTL vaping.
+This method is different than how most people smoke a cigarette (although not all).
 When you smoke, you generally use a Mouth To Lung or MTL inhale.
 This describes the process of breathing smoke into your mouth and then carrying it into your lungs before exhaling.
-Direct To Lung vaping, as the name suggests, involves carrying smoke or vapour deep into the lungs in one inhalation before then exhaling.
-In effect, the main reason that sub ohm vaping is not recommended to new vapers is because it involves a style of inhaling they’re probably not used to.
-If you’ve just made the switch to vaping we’re going to recommend a person picks a starter vape kit that will help them replicate how they smoke, this makes the transition far easier.
+Direct To Lung vaping, as the name suggests, involves breathing vapour deep into the lungs in one inhalation before then exhaling.
+In effect, the main reason that sub ohm vaping is not recommended to new vapers is that it involves a style of inhaling they’re probably not used to.
+If you’ve just made the switch to vaping we’re going to recommend a person picks a mouth to lung vape kit that will help them replicate how they smoke, this makes the transition far easier.

 All of that being said, there may come a point where you want to experience a higher volume of vapour and use a lower nicotine strength, this is when sub ohm vaping becomes a viable option.
 Through the course of this guide we’ll be giving you all the information you’ll need to make the transition to sub ohm vaping.

 This is an important question, we’d never recommend a sub ohm kit to anyone who isn’t comfortable with the idea.
 Sub ohm vaping is for advanced vapers who have an understanding of how a vape kit works, and more importantly are going to be comfortable using a more advanced style of vape kit.
 If you’re a first time user, sub ohm vaping isn’t generally for you.
 Increased set-up, maintenance, and most importantly - higher vapour production.